bibbox/app-jenkins/README.md

 ## Standalone Installation

-Clone the github repsoitory.
+Clone the github repository.
 If necessary change the ports and volume mounts in `docker-compose.yml`.

 ```
 git clone https://github.com/bibbox/app-jenkins